drone29a/mob/README.markdown

 The goal of mob is to provide distributed computing support to data processing workflows with minimal configuration and management.

-Mob has two-levels of work distribution: mobs and workers.
+Mob has two-levels of work distribution: nodes and mobs.

-Mobs have jobqueues from which pools of workers reserve jobs.
-Jobs may be sent to a mob through mob.jobqueue/put as well as a network interface (not implemented).
+Nodes have jobqueues from which mobs reserve jobs.
+Jobs may be sent to a node through mob.jobqueue/put as well as a network interface (not implemented).

-Workers are threads running inside a node that process job requests.
+Mobs are implemented as a thread pool and individual threads process individual job requests.
 Each mob has a message queue that stores received job messages and maintenance commands.

-Mob aims to handle failure gracefully and allow quick and easy recovery.

-Mob's design was inspired by [Beanstalk](http://kr.github.com/beanstalkd/) and Google's MapReduce.
+Mob's design was inspired by [Beanstalk](http://kr.github.com/beanstalkd/) and <strike>Google's MapReduce</strike> functional programming's HOFs: map and reduce.

 ## Usage